Exercise a high degree of caution in PNG because of the high levels of serious crime.

 Mosquito-borne diseases: Malaria is a risk throughout PNG.
 Travellers recently returning from PNG have tested positive for dengue.
 Zika virus and other mosquito-borne diseases also occur, including in Port Moresby.
 Cases of chikungunya virus have also been reported since 2012.
-We encourage you to take prophylaxis against malaria where necessary and to take measures to avoid mosquito bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
-The mosquito-borne disease Japanese encephalitis is a risk throughout PNG but the risk to short-term visitors to urban areas is relatively low.
+Take prophylaxis against malaria where necessary, and measures to avoid mosquito bites, including using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
+The mosquito-borne disease Japanese encephalitis is a risk throughout PNG, but the risk to short-term visitors to urban areas is relatively low.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details consult your travel health doctor.

 Tuberculosis: Tuberculosis is prevalent in PNG and drug resistant strains of tuberculosis are present, including in Port Moresby.
 Cases of extensively drug resistant tuberculosis have been detected in Western Province and Port Moresby.
 Children under five years of age and people with medical conditions that affect their immune system may be at a greater risk of tuberculosis.
 If you suspect that you have tuberculosis, seek immediate medical treatment.